RebeccaY/pak/doc/README.md

  For importing files or directories, the -p option exports only subdirectories, or imports to that directory.
 This option allows you to specify where the file or directory tree will go.

+-l
+ List PAK file contents.

+-x filename.pak
+ Delete directory of file from PAK file.
+Files are specified with the '-D' parameter and directories with the '-d' parameter.
+Note the directory deletion is recursive.

 -v
  Verbose.
 Print more information.